a01752785/incidentes-atizapan/Backend/NotificationService/README.md

 ```
 "notification" : {
-	"title" : "Notification Name",
+	"title" : "<Notification Name>",
-    "body": "Notification description"
+    "body": "<Notification description>"
 }
 ```

 To know more about the notification paramaters look for [FCM Notification Messages](https://firebase.google.com/docs/cloud-messaging/concept-options)

 ### Security
-The API will need you to Authenticate for you to send messages to the users
+This microservice is interconnected with the authentication service, so in order to make requests, you will have to send a token that ensures that the creator of the request is verified.

 ## Development
 It is being developed with Typescript on Node v18.
 To develop, here is a guide.

+> _WARNING : To run succesfully you should have all the microservices running in your machine._

 ### Starting
 Navigate to the notification microservice repository.